disksing/iter/README.md

 # iter

-C++ STL alike Go iterators and algorithms.
+GO implementation of C++ STL iterators and algorithms.

 Less hand-written loops, more expressive code.